 Window companies are often clueless about appropriate windows for ranch-style homes.
-You may find a lot of surprisingly unhelpful advice, with the sales representative suggesting windows--such as double-hung--that are inappropriate for the period.
+You may find a lot of surprisingly unhelpful advice, with the sales representative suggesting windows--such as a double-hung--that are inappropriate for the period.

-If you begin by understanding basic tenets of the ranch style home, you will understand which windows are right.
+If you begin by understanding the basic tenets of the ranch style home, you will understand which windows are right.

 - Horizontal: Ranch homes tend to be low and one-story, emphasizing horizontals.

 - Larger Glass For More Natural Light: Improved window manufacturing technology in the mid 20th century meant that larger sheets of glass could be created, bringing more natural light into the home.
 Multi-paned windows lost ground to large, plate-glass windows.

 - Man-Made Materials: Steel and aluminum became popular.
 Wood windows were seen as archaic--a thing of the past.